moonlight-stream/moonlight-android/README.md

 * If you are connecting from outside the same network, turn on internet streaming
 * When on the same network as your PC, open Moonlight and tap on your PC in the list
-* Accept the pairing confirmation on your PC
+* Accept the pairing confirmation on your PC and add the PIN if needed
 * Tap your PC again to view the list of apps to stream
 * Play games!